-Researchers have found that calcium levels are higher during the deepest periods of sleep.
+Researchers have found calcium levels are higher during the deepest levels of sleep.
 Normalizing blood calcium levels was shown to improve REM deep sleep.

-Insomnia can often be due to lack of magnesium.
-Agitated, broken sleep can be remedied with foods high in magnesium or a magnesium supplement.
-Include foods such as walnuts, hazelnuts, navy beans, swiss chard, cheese, yogurt, and tahini in your diet.
+Insomnia can often be due to a lack of magnesium.
+Agitated broken sleep can be remedied with foods high in magnesium or a magnesium supplement.
+Include foods such as walnuts, hazelnuts, navy beans, swiss chard, cheese, yogurt, and tahini.